Steph799/Weather-App/README.md

 Application APIs:
 In this app, I use 4 Accuweather APIs:

-a) Autocomplete search - Returns a matching of the search text.
+- Autocomplete search - Returns a matching of the search text.
-b) Current Conditions - Returns current conditions data for a specific location.
+- Current Conditions - Returns current conditions data for a specific location.
-c) 5 Days of Daily Forecasts - Returns an array of daily forecasts for the next 5 days for a specific location.
+- 5 Days of Daily Forecasts - Returns an array of daily forecasts for the next 5 days for a specific location.
-d) Geoposition Search - Returns information about the current location by GeoPosition (user location).
+- Geoposition Search - Returns information about the current location by GeoPosition (user location).

 Programming language: Typescript.
 State management: Redux Toolkit.